jwstegemann/fritz2-docs/Store.md

 # Store

 In fritz2, `Store`s are used to handle your app's state.
-It heavily depends on Kotlin's `Flow` - if you are not familiar with this concept, please take a look at [Flows](Flows.html) first.
+They heavily depend on Kotlin's `Flow` - if you are not familiar with this concept, please take a look at [Flows](Flows.html) first.

 Let's assume the state of your app is a simple `String`.
 Creating a `Store` to manage that state is quite easy: